 Neighborhood Pop-up Grocery Project

-This project model allows local restaurants to generate additional revenue and retain key staff while increasing food shopping options for low-income families and supports local farmers by purchasing up food that may have otherwise gone to waste during the pandemic.
+This project model allows local restaurants to generate additional revenue and retain key staff, increases food shopping options, and supports local farmers by purchasing up food that may have otherwise gone to waste during the pandemic.

 Become a Participating Business!

 We're looking for additional locations!
 Contact Hallie Casey to learn how your business can participate.
 Email: HCasey@sustainablefoodcenter.org